LimoWanKenobi/LimoResume/resume.md

 Summary
 ----------
 Professional Full Stack Software Developer with 8+ years of experience developing web and desktop applications using C# and JavaScript with a little of Ruby, F#, Python and C++ on the mix.
-Experienced working in multinational and distributed teams provinding service for clients all around the globe.
+Experienced working in multinational and distributed teams providing service for clients all around the globe.

 Education
 ----------